TheTelematic/octopus/README.md

 # octopus
 My end-of-degree project, a system based on microservices.
-Running microservers and launch new of them when the system is colapsed.
+Running clone instances, they communicate to each other with protocol of publication/subscription and using the library of Google Protocol Buffers

 Notes: